 Eleven blocks down, three to go.
 I’m heading into the home stretch on my Reach for the Stars sampler quilt!
-Before I reveal my new blocks, let me refresh your memory with a photo of the original Reach for the Stars quilt designed by Terry Krysan of Lakeville, Minnesota:
+Before I reveal my new blocks, let me refresh your memory with a photo of the original Reach for the Stars quilt designed by Terri Krysan of Lakeville, Minnesota:

 Copyright Quilter’s Newsletter.
 Used with permission.
 Photo by Melissa Karlin Mahoney.

 So striking!
 Quilter’s Newsletter magazine is presenting instructions for this quilt in seven consecutive issues.
 The current issue is the fifth, with directions for Blocks 10-12.